-For those heading back to a college campus for the fall semester, things might look a little different as classes shift to virtual learning or reduced in-person class sizes, but one thing remains the same: paying for college is expensive.
+No matter if you’re heading back to a public, private or community college campus for the fall semester, one factor remains the same: paying for college is expensive.
 For students and families preparing for this semester and for those planning ahead, there are several tips and tools available to help you afford higher education.

 Planning for college expenses can be daunting.
-According to U.S. News & World Report‡, the average cost of tuition and fees for the 2020 – 2021 year was $41,411 at private colleges, $11,171 for state residents at public colleges and $26,809 for out-of-state students at state schools.
-These numbers rise annually.
+According to U.S. News & World Report‡, the average cost of tuition and fees for the 2022 – 2023 year was $39,723 at private colleges, $10,423 for in-state residents at public colleges and $22,953 for out-of-state students at state schools.
+These numbers tend to rise annually.
 That means anyone hoping to attend college in the coming years needs to prepare for these expenses.

 Fortunately, there are a variety of ways to save and pay for college, including investment funds, savings vehicles, loans and scholarships.
 Many who attend school use a combination of these methods to ensure they are using the strategies that work for them to pay for their education.